radarFudan/Awesome-state-space-models/In-context-learning.md

 2. One Step of Gradient Descent is Provably the Optimal In-Context Learner with One Layer of Linear Self-Attention (https://openreview.net/forum?id=8p3fu56lKc&noteId=n3z3Y6l28Q)

-    Then, we find that changing the distribu- tion of the covariates and weight vector to a non-isotropic Gaussian distribution has a strong impact on the learned algorithm: the global minimizer of the pre- training loss now implements a single step of pre-conditioned GD.
-However, if only the distribution of the responses is changed, then this does not have a large effect on the learned algorithm: even when the response comes from a more gen- eral family of nonlinear functions, the global minimizer of the pre-training loss still implements a single step of GD on a least-squares linear regression objective.
+    Then, we find that changing the distribution of the covariates and weight vector to a non-isotropic Gaussian distribution has a strong impact on the learned algorithm: the global minimizer of the pre-training loss now implements a single step of pre-conditioned GD.
+However, if only the distribution of the responses is changed, then this does not have a large effect on the learned algorithm: even when the response comes from a more general family of nonlinear functions, the global minimizer of the pre-training loss still implements a single step of GD on a least-squares linear regression objective.

     Model: Single-layer linear attention